Being manipulated can happen to the best of people, but you can protect yourself.

 However, someone with experience could have found these things easily.

-There are subject matter experts out there for anything just ask around.
+There are subject matter experts out there for anything.

 You can even post your need on Facebook or Twitter.